fluid-checkout/fluid-checkout/readme.txt

 == Changelog ==

+= Unreleased =

+* Improved: Disable the "Log in" link button while loading the scripts which enable it to open the login popup section.

 = 2.1.0 - 2022-12-05 =

 * Added: Support for new PRO feature to edit cart items at checkout.